 [As an aside] It occurs to me that I am a lifelong “Ford guy.”
 I've owned three Ford pick-ups.
 I worked for Ford Motor Company in Michigan for four years.
 I recall many conversations with other men (including my own sons) where we have debated the merits of a Ford pick-up truck vs. a Chevy pick-up truck.
 Such truck-vs-truck debates may be mistaken or taken too seriously.
 For instance, "Let me tell you that it's not about fix-or-repair-daily.
 Ford trucks are tough.
 I helped build 'em and I should know.
 Okay, I do see some awesome Silverado pick-ups out there."
 The point here is: If we let our disagreements intensify, these can weaken our friendship.
 We do sometimes let external issues--large and small--turn us into situational adversaries.
 Whether we are conflicted over the best pick-up truck, or which fast food restaurant makes the best tacos, or the ethnic differences we don’t get, or the contradictory political ideologies we espouse, these can make us foes.
 We may temporarily forget the core values that can unite us.
 By contrast, when we face a sinister threat to our national security, our freedom, and the safety of our families, we are quickly united and rightfully powerful.

 I know there are contradictory opinions about climate change, but tornadoes and wildfires do not discriminate or differentiate between my house and yours.
 Our entire neighborhood may be destroyed.
-In recent months, we have watched homes burn in California and Colorado, homes obliterated by tornadoes in our heartland, and the excesses of winter weather shut down one of America’s most vital corridors.
-In my home state, we have seen the levels of ground moisture sink to all-time lows.
-Our farmers are digging wells deeper and deeper.
-I worry about the thirsty livestock and even the Maple trees in our front yard.
-Utah's drought threatens our snowpack and the skiing industry that goes with it.
+In recent months, we have watched homes burn in California and Colorado, homes obliterated by tornadoes in our heartland, neighborhoods devastated by floods in Puerto Rico and Florida, and the excesses of winter weather shut down one of America’s most vital corridors.
+In my home state, we have seen drought reduce the levels of ground moisture to all-time lows.
+Our farmers dug wells deeper and deeper.
+I worried about the thirsty livestock and even the Maple trees in our front yard.
+Utah's droughts threaten our snowpack and the skiing industry.
 This ultimately has a negative economic impact for all Utahns.

 Great strength comes when we seize the common ground and mobilize ourselves to face an external enemy that is undeniably dangerous to us all.
 Being together in the trenches of such a battle ignites clarity of purpose and forges mutual respect.
 My dad was a WWII pilot in the United States Army Air Corps (later, the Air Force).
 He and my courageous mother knew exactly who our nation's foreign enemy was.
 My parents were joined by millions of Americans who put aside their cultural and political differences to defeat this foe that threatened everything we Americans love.
 The Greatest Generation didn’t claim to be heroes.
 They simply seized the moment to harness the enormous power of unified Americans to protect the core values of family, freedom, and faith.
 They responded as one nation.